KyloGG88/NicodingProject1/README.md

 * The Actor Searchbar allows users to search for actors by entering their name.
 * The returned actors cards feature actor name, actor headshot image, actor infomration and biography, and images of movies they're known for.

-## Tests
+## Testing

 We just tested manually really , not sure if that counts.

+## Future Development

+* Integrate"genre" category into search feature
+* Merge search bar for Movie Title and Actor into one
+* Be able to categorise movies within the watchlist (date night, Christmas time etc)
+* Add a remove from watchlist button in the watchlist cards
+* Machine learning – Use predictive modellingto predict movies that the user would like

 ## Resources